Amber, K-Pop Idol Of f(x), Says SM Entertainment Thinks She’s ‘Not Good Enough’

 Pertaining to the latter, Amber has been very entertaining to watch in K-variety shows.
 She was fun to watch in Invincible Youth and she took on the task of hosting duties on numerous K-pop music competition shows including Show Champion alongside Eunjung of T-ara.

-Anyways, K-pop fans — especially those who are MeU which is the official fan club of f(x) — would be concerned for Amber for the following two weeks.
+Anyways, K-pop fans — especially those who are MeU, which is the official fan club of f(x) — would be concerned for Amber for the following two weeks.
 Like we stated, we don’t know why Amber is upset with SM Entertainment and the aforementioned is just an analyzed hypothesis.
 Now we know what specifically made Amber upset with SM Entertainment.
 They don’t think she’s “good enough.”

 “We don’t have time for you” Every year, I would stay at home for weeks because nothing was “coming in.”
 Instead of waiting, for the past 5 years I’ve been writing my own songs, making my own albums, producing, directing, and/or editing my videos, making concepts and styling, writing proposals and presenting marketing plans, and even looking for my own jobs, all so that I could do what I love for my fans.
 Even after 5 years, I’m given the same answer.
 They still tell me I’m not good enough.
 What more do I have to do?